joostdekeijzer/wp_network_shared_media/readme.txt

 = 0.6 =
 * fixed bug where restore_current_blog would give unexpected results (when number of sites > 2)
 * checking for correct perimissions: upload_files permission required for both the "active" site as the networked sites
+* to reduce server load: choose blog to display media of (in stead of just showing them all)

 = 0.5 =
 * first public version